olegvorobiov/cfl-ctf-challenge/README.md

 <details>
 <summary>Free Hint</summary>
 Consult the last diagram for all of the Network Rules.
 Navigate to Policy => Network Rules and find the missing rule.
-Disregard anything **coredns** related.
+Disregard anything "coredns" related.
 </details>

 ## Flag